Methodology

 Data Sources

-- MEF β Ministry of Economy and Finance.
-Tax Statistics 2023.
-Average and median income per municipality, distribution by income brackets, number of taxpayers.
+- MEF — Ministry of Economy and Finance, Department of Finance (finanze.gov.it).
+Dataset: personal income tax returns per municipality (annual open data, latest tax year 2023).
+Average and median income, distribution by income brackets, number of taxpayers.

-- ISPRA β Institute for Environmental Protection and Research.
-Land Consumption Report 2024.
-Consumed area and consumption percentage per municipality.
+- ISPRA — Institute for Environmental Protection and Research (isprambiente.gov.it).
+Dataset: Land Consumption Report (2024 edition, updated annually).
+Consumed area in hectares and consumption percentage per municipality.

-- EEA β European Environment Agency.
-Air quality data 2022.
-Annual average concentrations of PM2.5, PM10, NO2 and Ozone.
+- EEA — European Environment Agency (eea.europa.eu).
+Dataset: gridded interpolated air quality (latest available year 2022, updated annually).
+Annual average concentrations of PM2.5, PM10, NO2 and Ozone for municipalities covered by monitoring.

 Data Processing

 Raw data is automatically downloaded from official sources, normalized and stored in a PostgreSQL database.
-The update process runs weekly through automated scripts.
+The update process runs weekly through automated scripts, and every dataset keeps its provenance (source, URL and acquisition date), also exposed through the public API.

 Quality of Life Index